 Our fringe is particularly noisy.
 For decades they have had the microphone and used it like a billy stick.
 Our silence has been equivalent to shooting ourselves in the proverbial foot.
 I remember years ago when I wasn’t so disillusioned with politics that I heard this statement: ” ‘Do not speak against other Republicans’ is the Eleventh Commandment.”
 How did that work out?

 6. Calling Out The Fringe Will Not Turn Away Non-Christians.

 Again, I think the opposite is true.
 I have heard this from a few people, but upon reflection I do not believe it is true.
 In the first place, it is quite a stretch to assume an unsaved person would even read an article about Independent Baptists.
 In the event they did, or they saw a Facebook thread about it, I think it would actually encourage them.
 Many have suffered abuse from religion, so when they see Christians holding Christians accountable, they better can believe our sincerity.
-Since Alicia and I have some atheists as Facebook friends, we actually know this is true.

 So how long will I write?
 Until the victory is won!
 As in the aforementioned example, I will never stop speaking out against abortion until it stops.
 Nor will I stop speaking out against the abuses perpetrated by our fringe until they are dramatically changed.
 I encourage others to join me until our voices drown out theirs.
 Let’s be the morally responsible mainstream who holds the fringe to account.